joelaguzar/AutoPilot/README.md

 ### 📊 Database Integration
 - **Database**: Replace text files with a database (e.g., SQLite, MySQL) for more efficient data management and scalability.
 ### 🖥️ Graphical User Interface (GUI)
-- **GUI Development**: Develop a user-friendly GUI using libraries like Qt or SFML to enhance user experience.
+- **GUI Development**: Develop a user-friendly GUI using libraries to enhance user experience.
 ### 🎯 Advanced Recommendation System
 - **Sophisticated Engine**: Implement a more advanced recommendation engine considering user preferences and purchase history.
 ### 🔍 Search Functionality